atsb/atsb/README.md

 but I will not redistribute them again, as I have done that and got no respect for it.

-I think many developers would agree, that if a community does not want you, then why would they want the content your create, for free, in your spare time?
+I think many developers would agree, that if a community does not want you, then why would they want the content you create, for free, in your spare time?
 I think this is fair.

 Keep on developing folks!
 Respect yourselves and respect your craft.